Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 seqkit grep -r -f <(cut -f1 Ciliate_taxo) eukbank_18SV4_asv.fasta > eukbank_ciliate.fasta
 ```

-We changed the fasta header for the ciliate fasta file so that in addition to containing the amplicon-id and abundance (size) it also contained supergroup, taxogroup 1 and taxogroup 2 (this information is given in the taxonomy file).
+We changed the fasta header for the ciliate fasta file so that in addition to containing the amplicon-id and abundance, it also contained supergroup, taxogroup 1 and taxogroup 2 (this information is given in the taxonomy file).
 We used the script replace_fasta_header.pl that replaces fasta headers with ones provided in a tab delimited file.

 We therefore first made a tab delimited file, with one column for the old headers, and one with the headers we wanted:

 ```
 cat eukbank_18SV4_asv.taxo | grep "Ciliophora" | cut -f1-2,7-9 | sed -E 's/(.*)\t([0-9]+)\t(.*)\t(.*)\t(.*)/\1;size=\2\t\1;size=\2;tax=\3_\4_\5/' > replace_fasta_headers.tsv
 ```

-Running the script replace_fasta_header.pl created a new fasta file eukbank_ciliate_replaced.fasta with the headers we wanted.

-We removed sequences that had only NA in their taxonomy string, and saved this to a file called eukbank_ciliate_clean.fasta.
+We replaced the headers with the repace_fasta_header.pl script, and removed sequences with only NAs in the taxonomy string.

 ### Extracting metadata

-We wanted to extract the following metadata:\
+We extracted the following metadata:\
--sample\
--latitude\
--longitude\
--depth\
--altitude\
--biome\
--material\
+- sample
+- latitude
+- longitude
+- depth
+- altitude
+- biome
+- material
--collection date
+- collection date

 We extracted the columns with this information with the following command: